JiachengPang/speech_tts/hallucinating_sample_generation/test_generations_multiple.md

 The speaker is a young boy.

 the gender of the speaker is female. ✅

+The gender of the speaker is not specified in the given sentence.

 #### 8.2 Male speech, female script